 Using the Key Stage 2 section of our website should help you identify the causes of the poor writing and provide ways to overcome them.

-If you would like a more structured approach then we do sell a Hadwriting Recovery Program.
+If you would like a more structured approach then we do sell a Secondary School Handwriting Recovery Program.

-Our Teach Handwriting Recovery Program takes a holistic view of teaching handwriting, developing both a student’s Key Strengths (Gross & Fine Motor Skills) and Key Abilities (Knowledge).
+Our Secondary School Recovery Program takes a holistic view of teaching handwriting, developing both a student’s Key Strengths (Gross & Fine Motor Skills) and Key Abilities (Knowledge).
 It’s systematic, differentiated and progressive approach supports students of all ability levels.